Sheriff of London Charity Shield: Legacy

 The match was later resurrected in the 1930s over four years at the suggestion of Charles Wreford-Brown, a member of the original Shield committee, to raise funds for the National Playing Fields Association.
 The trophy was again competed for in the 1960s for three years with funds supporting Corinthian-Casuals, the successor to the original Corinthians side.
 The most recent match for the shield trophy was a one-off game played between Watford and Corinthian-Casuals in 1983, marking the centenary of Corinthians' original formation.
 Watford ran out as 6–1 winners.
 All seven matches in the post-1907 era were London-only affairs.

 The shield itself, commissioned by Dewar, was over six feet high and believed to be the largest trophy to be competed for in the history of football.
-In the 1990s, the trophy was put up for auction by Corinthian-Casuals to finance all-weather training facilities; it sold for around £25,000 to a private owner.
+In 1993, the trophy was put up for auction by Corinthian-Casuals to finance all-weather training facilities; it sold for around £25,000 to a private American owner.
+Despite requests from the FA for the trophy to be displayed at exhibitions it has not been seen again.